Skip to main content

 Which relatives can get paid to care for a senior in this state?

 Adult children: Usually the best fit.
-Colorado’s CFC guidance says family members may be hired as attendants for personal care, homemaker, and health maintenance activities, and that same memo says homemaker care by a family caregiver for their adult child is allowed and is not treated as legally responsible person homemaker.
+Colorado guidance says family members may be hired as attendants for personal care, homemaker, and health maintenance activities.
+The same guidance says homemaker care by a family caregiver for their adult child is allowed and is not treated as legally responsible person homemaker.

 Spouses: Sometimes yes, but with more limits.
-Colorado’s CFC guidance says a spouse of an adult member can be an attendant, but homemaker provided by a spouse is treated as legally responsible person care.
-Colorado later issued Operational Memo 26-004, which says legally responsible person homemaker hours are reduced to 5 hours per week per member for certification dates starting April 1, 2026, pending federal approval, with no exception to that limit.
+Colorado guidance says a spouse of an adult member can be an attendant, but homemaker provided by a spouse is treated as legally responsible person care.
+Colorado’s 2026 guidance says legally responsible person homemaker hours are reduced to 5 hours per week per member for certification dates starting April 1, 2026, pending federal approval, with no exception to that limit.

 Other relatives or friends: Often yes.
 Colorado’s CDASS page says members can choose family members, friends, or others as paid caregivers, with some restrictions.
 The exact fit depends on the care plan, the service model, and employment rules.